Forecasting adverse surgical events using self-supervised transfer learning for physiological signals: Introduction

 \section{Introduction}

+Globally, the number of surgical operations performed each year exceeds 300 million \cite{weiser2016size}.
+Although surgeries are crucial components of medical care, they have a higher prevalence of adverse events (i.e., patients harmed as a result of their medical treatment) relative to other medical specialties.
+In fact, several international studies have shown rates of adverse events ranging from 3\% to 22\% in surgical patients \cite{nilsson2016preventable,zegers2011incidence,kable2002adverse}.
+Fortunately, these studies also conclude that the majority of adverse events are preventable, indicating a tremendous opportunity for improvement by predictive models.

-The performance of a predictive model is largely dependent on the availability of training data.
-As of 2014, more than $40\%$ of invasive, therapeutic surgeries in the US take place in hospitals with either medium or small numbers of beds \cite{steiner2017,wen2016}.
-These institutions may lack sufficient data or computational resources to train accurate models.
-Further, patient privacy considerations mean larger institutions are unlikely to publicly release their patients' data, leaving many institutions on their own.
-In the face of this insufficiency, one natural way to train performant models is transfer learning, which has already shown success in medical images as well as clinical text \cite{7426826,ravishankar2016understanding,LV201455}.
-Particularly with the popularization of wearable sensors used for health monitoring \cite{majumder2017wearable}, transfer learning is underexplored for physiological signals, which account for a significant portion of the hundreds of petabytes of currently available worldwide health data \cite{roski2014creating,orphanidou2019review}.
+The accuracy of such models is largely dependent on the availability of training data.
+As of 2014, a large portion ($>40\%$) of invasive, therapeutic surgeries take place in hospitals with either medium or small numbers of beds \cite{steiner2017,wen2016}.
+These smaller institutions may lack either sufficient data or computational resources to train accurate models.
+Furthermore, patient privacy considerations mean that large public EHR datasets are unlikely, leaving many institutions with insufficient resources to train performant models on their own.
+In the face of this insufficiency, one natural way to make accurate predictions is \emph{transfer learning}, which has already shown success in medical images as well as clinical text \cite{7426826,ravishankar2016understanding,LV201455}.
+Particularly with the popularization of wearable sensors for health monitoring \cite{majumder2017wearable}, transfer learning techniques that train models in one dataset and use them in another are arguably underexplored for physiological signals, which account for a significant portion of the hundreds of petabytes of currently available worldwide health data \cite{roski2014creating,orphanidou2019review}.
+One promising avenue of transfer learning research is \emph{deep embedding models} which learn to extract generalizable features from images or time series data \cite{chen2016deep,malhotra2017timenet} which improve over traditional domain-specific hand engineered features.

+Our approach, PHASE (PHysiologicAl Signal Embeddings), trains deep embedding models on physiological signals to better forecast and facilitate prevention of potentially millions of adverse surgical outcomes.
+Furthermore, these models not only improve predictive accuracy but can be transferred from an institution with plentiful computational resources to institutions with less.
+PHASE improves over previous approaches in two important ways: